MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-4.md

 * `networkProfile` is a key of the top-level JSON, which has `networkInterfaces` as a subkey.
 If a JSON value is a dictionary, its keys are referenced from the parent key with the `.` operator.
-* The `networkInterfaces` value is an array, so it is flattened with the `[]` operator.
+* The `networkInterfaces` value is an array, so it's flattened with the `[]` operator.
 This operator runs the remainder of the query on each array element.
 In this case, it gets the `id` value of every array element.

 The output format `tsv` (tab-separated values) is guaranteed to only include the result data and whitespace consisting of tabs and newlines.
-Since the returned value is a single bare string, it's safe to assign directly to an shell variable.
+Since the returned value is a single bare string, it's safe to assign directly to a shell variable.

-For more information about querying Azure CLI output see [How to query Azure CLI command output using a JMESPath query](query-azure-cli.md)
+For more information about querying Azure CLI output, see [How to query Azure CLI command output using a JMESPath query](query-azure-cli.md)

-Go ahead and assign the NIC object ID to an shell variable now.
+Go ahead and assign the NIC object ID to a shell variable now.

 ```azurecli
 nicId=$(az vm show \